dev-xo/remix-auth-totp/docs/README.md

   // Get the session.
   const session = await sessionStorage.getSession(request.headers.get('Cookie'))

-  // Destroy the session and redirect to login. return redirect('/auth/login', {
+  // Destroy the session and redirect to any route of your choice. return redirect('/auth/login', {
     headers: {
       'Set-Cookie': await sessionStorage.destroySession(session),